 All the legal work in transferring ownership needs to start once the offer has been accepted.
 These formalities are one of the most common reasons for moving delays and termination of transactions prematurely that may cost millions of pounds.

 A licensed conveyancer in London can carry out all the administrative and legal work to make the moving process smoother for you.
+Whether you are searching for a property lawyer for buying a house or selling your property, AVRillo will help you choose the best deal.

 A conveyancing lawyer is a specialist professional who handles the legal aspect of buying and selling your home.

 Conveyancing lawyers are regulated by either the Solicitors Regulation Authority of the Council for Licensed conveyancers.
 They carry out the legal process involved with buying and selling a property in order to successfully transfer the legal ownership of the property from one person to another.
-A conveyancing lawyer can act for a client both on their sale and on their purchase at the same time.
+A conveyancing solicitor can act for a client both on their sale and on their purchase at the same time.

 When buying or selling, it is essential that you consult a conveyancing attorney as soon as an offer is accepted.
 The client will need to provide them with various documentation and information such as proof of identity, proof of funds, information on the property you are buying or selling.